Ankhesenpepi II: Biography

-Ankhesenpepi II was the daughter of Khui and the female vizier Nebet.
+Ankhesenpepi II was the daughter of Khui and the vizier Nebet.
 Her sister Ankhesenpepi I was also married to King Pepi I and her brother Djau served as vizier.

-Both Ankhesenpepi II and her sister Ankhesenpepi I were married to Pharaoh Pepi I whose throne name was Meryre; their name was taken when the marriage took place, since it means "Her life belongs to Pepi/Meryre".
-Both queens gave birth to the kings: the son of Ankhesenpepi I was Merenre Nemtyemsaf I, who ruled only for a few years; the son of Ankhesenpepi II was Pepi II, who succeeded after Nemtyemsaf's death.
+Both Ankhesenpepi II and her sister Ankhesenpepi I were married to King Pepi I whose throne name was Meryre; their name was taken when the marriage took place, since it means "Her life belongs to Pepi/Meryre".
+Both queens gave birth to the kings: the son of Ankhesenpepi I was Nemtyemsaf I, who ruled only for a few years; the son of Ankhesenpepi II was Pepi II, who succeeded after Nemtyemsaf's death.
 Pepi II was a young boy when he succeeded to the throne.
 There are indications that Ankhesenpepi II served as a regent for her son in those early years of his reign.
 A statue which shows her with her son on her lap (now in Brooklyn) shows the queen much larger in size than her son.
 Some have interpreted this statue as Ankhesenpepi II and her son Pepi II assuming the roles of the goddess Isis and her son Horus.

 She is also mentioned together with her sister on their brother's stela in Abydos, at her pyramid and in that of her daughter-in-law Neith.
 She further appears in a decree in Abydos.
 She is depicted in the Sinai, where she is shown equal in size to her son.

 Royal titles of Ankhesenpepi II

-Her titles as queen were: Great one of the hetes-sceptre (wrt-hetes), She who sees Horus and Seth (m33t-hrw-stsh), Great of Praises (wrt-hzwt), King’s Wife of Mennefer-Meryre (hmt-niswt-mn-nfr-mry-r`), King’s Wife, his beloved (hmt-nisw meryt.f), God’s Daughter (s3t-ntr), This Daughter of a God (s3t-ntr-wt), Attendant of the Great One (khtt-wr), Companion of Horus (tist-hrw), Companion of Horus (smrt-hrw).
+Her titles as queen were: Great one of the hetes-sceptre (wrt-hetes), She who sees Horus and Seth (m33t-hrw-stsh), Great of Praises (wrt-hzwt), King's Wife of Mennefer-Meryre (hmt-niswt-mn-nfr-mry-r`), King's Wife, his beloved (hmt-nisw meryt.f), God's Daughter (s3t-ntr), This Daughter of a God (s3t-ntr-wt), Attendant of the Great One (khtt-wr), Companion of Horus (tist-hrw), Companion of Horus (smrt-hrw).
 However, it is now known that she was also the chief queen of Merenre after the death of Pepi I, her first husband.
-In 1999/2000, excavation work at her Saqqara funerary temple uncovered several stone blocks inscribed with a previously unknown royal title for her:
+In 1999 and 2000, excavation work at her Saqqara funerary temple uncovered several stone blocks inscribed with a previously unknown royal title for her: